 “Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.” – FIRST

-Mid-Atlantic Robotics is a non-profit that functions as an area partner of New Hampshire based FIRST Robotics.
+FIRST Mid-Atlantic is a non-profit that functions as an area partner of New Hampshire based FIRST Robotics.
 Any donations, small or large, that are consistent with our mission are welcome.